taichimaeda/cel-ts/README.md

 ### Benchmarking

-Run the lightweight benchmark suite and write results to `test/benchmark/results.json`:
+Run the lightweight benchmark suite and write results to `test/benchmark/results.json` (recent runs show `cel-ts` is often faster than ChromeGG/cel-js for the included cases):

 ```bash
 pnpm benchmark